 When it comes to SBEM Calculations it is possible for some elements or the project as a whole to not meet compliance to Building Regulations Part L standards, therefore it is important to have your SBEM calculations carried out as early in the project as possible to ensure any changes can be implemented without additional costs to the build.

-If the project is at design stage, your commercial energy assessor will review the project and will be able to make recommendations on how to ensure compliance to Building regulations in the most cost effective way.
+If the project is at the design stage, your commercial energy assessor will review the project and will be able to make recommendations on how to ensure compliance with Building Regulations in the most cost-effective way.
 This can be from small amendments to heating and cooling efficiencies or increases in thermal insulation to compensate.
 If you are proposing to improve upon the specification or install renewable technologies in your project, let your assessor know and they will incorporate these within the calculations.

 How much do SBEM calculations cost?

-With any sort of assessment or calculations it is difficult to provide an cost that fits all developments, however the cost of SBEM calculations are based on the size, complexity and type of project that the SBEM Calculations are required for.
-SBEM Calculations for a small simple warehouse would cost a few hundred pounds, whereas a large complex project could cost in the thousands of pounds. when it comes to costing it is always best to discuss with your commercial energy assessor the project requirements and get an exact cost.
+With any sort of assessment or calculations, it is difficult to provide a cost that fits all developments, however, the cost of SBEM calculations is based on the size, complexity, and type of project that the SBEM Calculations are required for.
+SBEM Calculations for a small simple warehouse would cost a few hundred pounds, whereas a large complex project could cost in the thousands of pounds. when it comes to cost it is always best to discuss with your commercial energy assessor the project requirements and get an exact cost.